intermine/im-docs/docs/webapp/template-queries/index.rst

 Some fields have only a few different values, and are represented as dropdowns on forms so that users may see all possible values.
 You can set the maximum number of values to display, the default is 200.

+To update a template query's dropdowns to only legal values, navigate to the templates page in "my mine" and click on the "summarise" link.

+* All editable constraints are dropped, non-editable constraints are kept
+* Valid values (summaries) for dropdowns are recalculated

 Also, if your database has tables that should be ignored, you can set this too:

 .. code-block:: properties